Knapp-Ausbildung/conventions/README.md

 ### Do not use booleans

-Please do not use booleans, instead, use enums.
+Do not use booleans, instead, use enums.

 **Bad Example:**